-Intent: That this land is utilised for passive and active recreation, and be retained and enhanced for its environmental benefits along with its significance in providing regional and local open space linkages.
+ervironmental benefits atong with its significance in providing regional and local open space linkages.
+That this land is utilised for passive and active recreation, and be retained and enhanced for its

-Character: Community open space to be utilised for passive recreation.
-Woodland character with understorey of native grasses and turf.
+Community open space to be utilised for passive recreation.
+Woodland character with understorey of Character;

-Carriageway: Limited park access roads will be provided with dispersed carparking to access recreation facilities.
+Limited park access roads will be provided with dispersed carparking to access recreation facilities. native grasses and turf.

-Footpaths: 2500mm wide in-situ concrete; shared pedestrlan/bike pathway system that links the Open Space
+2500mm wide in-situ concrete; shared pedestrian/bike pathway system that links the Open Space Carriageway: Footpaths: